itz-Pratham/resume_matcher/README.md

 # Resume Matcher MVP

-This Streamlit demo ranks resumes against a job description using spaCy and Sentence-Transformers.
+This project ranks resumes against a job description using spaCy and Sentence-Transformers.

 ## Setup